mtdcy/FFmpegStatic/README.md

 * FFmpeg.framework for macOS [DONE]
 * FFmpeg.framework for iOS
 * libFFmpeg.so for Android
-* control visibility of symbols in linked static libraries [HIGH]
+* control visibility of symbols in linked static libraries [DONE]

 ## Notes